 - Containers that mount a REX-Ray volume can take up to 30 seconds to 1 minute to start up, compared to a container with local storage.

-- The Azure and DigitalOcean REX-Ray plugins are not stable, perhaps attributable to changes in the API by the cloud provider.
-We encountered EOF errors setting up Azure Unmanaged Disks when creating volumes, and problems mounting created volumes on DigitalOcean.
+- The Azure plugin is not stable, perhaps attributable to changes in the API by the cloud provider.
+We encountered EOF errors setting up Azure Unmanaged Disks when creating Docker volumes with REX-Ray.
 If you want to attempt installing the Azure Unmanaged Disks plugin, Julien Maitrehenry, a Docker Community Leader, has a tutorial here written in January 2018.

 If you’re looking for a way to share volume data between multiple Docker hosts simultaneously, REX-Ray is not the right solution – instead you should consider using Docker’s local volume driver which supports NFS, or a paid solution such as Portworx.